Skip to content

 Or whatever connection string you are using.

-Initialise the migrations folder
+Initialize the migrations folder

 It is now time to generate the migrations folder.
 As mentioned before in the environment variables section, Edgy does need to have the EDGY_DATABASE_URL to generate the migrations folder.
 So, without further ado let us generate our migrations.

-edgy --app myproject.main:app init
+edgy --app myproject.main init

 What is happenening here?
 Well, edgy is always expecting an --app parameter to be provided.

-This --app is the location of your application in module:app format and this is because of the fact of being framework agnostic.
+This --app is the location of your application in module_app format and this is because of the fact of being framework agnostic.

 Remember when it was mentioned that is important the location where you generate the migrations folder?
-Well, this is why, because when you do my_project.main:app you are telling that your application is inside the myproject/main/app.py and your migration folder should be placed where the command was executed.
+Well, this is why, because when you do my_project.main you are telling that your application is inside the myproject/main/app.py and your migration folder should be placed where the command was executed.

 In other words, the place you execute the init command it will be where the migrations will be placed.